 We committed our crimes at Crazy Eddie for fun and profit and simply because we could.
 We had no empathy whatsoever for our victims.
 During my sixteen years at Crazy Eddie and two years spent covering up our crimes after being terminated from the company, I never had a single conversation with any of my co-conspirators about morality or the suffering of our victims.
 Our conversations focused solely on the successful cold-blooded execution of our crimes.

+After two years of fighting government investigations and civil litigation by destroying evidence, engaging in witness tampering, and committing perjury under oath, I decided to cooperate with the government and lawyers representing victims of my crimes.
 I was the main witness in the Crazy Eddie criminal trial prosecuted by US Attorney’s Office in Newark, NJ, civil trial prosecuted by the Securities and Exchange Commission, and civil litigation brought against us by our victims.

-In my settlement with the Securities and Exchange Commission, I agreed to a lifetime bar from being an officer or director of a public company and paid $20,000 in disgorgement of losses that were avoided by selling my Crazy Eddie stock at inflated prices.
+I pled guilty to three felonies: conspiracy to commit securities fraud, conspiracy to commit mail and wire fraud, and obstruction of justice.
+I was sentenced to only six-months of house arrest, 1,200 hours of community service, and paid approximately $10,000 in fines.
+In my settlement with the Securities and Exchange Commission, I agreed to a lifetime ban from being an officer or director of a public company and paid $20,000 of disgorgement for losses that I avoided by selling my Crazy Eddie stock at inflated prices.
 In my settlement with the victims of my crimes, I avoided all civil liability.

 Apologies for my crimes are irrelevant.
 Apologies do not undo the losses suffered by the victims of my crimes.
 I do not seek or want forgiveness for my crimes from my victims or society.